 Implants are easily cared for.
 Unlike dentures that require lengthy cleaning routines, implants are brushed and flossed along with the rest of your teeth.
 With proper care, your implants will last a lifetime.
 There are Same-Day implants that use four fixed anchors to connect a small row of teeth at once.
 These are an excellent alternative to dentures.

 The American Dental Association has a comprehensive video on dentures.
-Watch the video and then call Miami periodontal specialists Dr. Gallardo and Dr. Lamas to weigh the pros and cons of dentures and dental implants.
-Gallardo and Lamas Periodontics and Implant Dentistry offers free consultations that you can schedule online or by calling (305) 447-1447.
+Watch the video and then call Miami periodontal specialists Dr. Gallardo to weigh the pros and cons of dentures and dental implants.
+Gallardo Periodontics and Implant Dentistry offers free consultations that you can schedule online or by calling (305) 447-1447.